Two arbitrary-order constraint-preserving schemes for the Yang--Mills equations on polyhedral meshes: Implementation

 The tools available in \texttt{Eigen3} for dealing with these objects are not nearly as developed as the ones for matrices.
 In most cases, the multidimensional storage is done using the \texttt{Boost.MultiArray} library (see \url{https://www.boost.org/doc/libs/1_61_0/libs/multi_array/doc/index.html}), but the \texttt{Eigen::Map} function is used to interpret the data, so that we can still perform the usual matrix operations.

 These generic objects are independent of time, so seemingly the most time efficient method would be to pre-compute them once and for all, and recall them when necessary.
 Unfortunately, the extra dimensionalities mean these operators are much larger than the (bi)linear ones appearing in LASDDR; in fact the memory usage to store these terms grows exponentially with the number of entries.
 The Lie algebra tensorisation only exacerbates this problem, even accounting for the many symmetries that could be exploited.
-The immense amount of memory required to store just a single one of these maps means that there is no choice but to recalculate them at each time step and locally (mesh entity by mesh entity) as needed.
+This memory issue is particularly sensitive in an implementation -- such as ours (which follows the HArDCore general strategy) -- that assumes that each element can have its own geometry, which forces the local arrays to be computed/stored independently for each element (in a situation where the mesh elements can be classified using a few reference elements, all memory issues disappear as only local multilinear maps in reference elements need to be stored).
+In this context, the immense amount of memory required to store just a single one of these global maps means that there is no choice but to recalculate them at each time step and locally (mesh entity by mesh entity) as needed.

 Another important effect on the runtime lies in the order in which some tensorisation-related computations are performed.
 Taking the sum of smaller matrices multiple times is sometimes preferable to doing it once with larger matrices (which often have lots of zeros).
-Therefore, delaying the tensorisation until after the vectors have being evaluated can improve both the memory usage and the speed, even though some calculations and the tensorisation have to be repeated.
+Therefore, delaying the tensorisation until after the vectors have been evaluated can improve both the memory usage and the speed, even though some calculations and the tensorisation have to be repeated.

 We furnish these ideas with an example for the nonlinear terms of the form